SnowCheetos/AutoMoonBot/legacy/policy_gradient/README.md

 ## Testing

 Test scripts are available in the `tests` directory, once `pytest` is installed, run a test by going into the `tests` directory and execute `pytest <test_script>.py`.
 Note that some tests might be outdated.

-## Contribution

-Like mentioned, this is legacy code and not being activelt developed.
-However, if you find it useful and would like to contribute, you're more than welcome to do so.
-For more information, see [`CONTRIBUTE.MD`](../../docs/CONTRIBUTE.MD)